 The gorgeous Hotel Ernest Bendigo has one pet-friendly suite.
 Situated in an historic bank building next to Rosalind Park, make a booking for the Robin Wallace-Crabbe Suite.
 This spacious king-sized suite with a kitchenette is situated on the ground floor, opening directly on the outdoor courtyard.

-One house-trained pet is welcome, for an additional one-off fee of $40.
-Bring your pet’s bedding and ensure they don’t climb on the furniture.
+One house-trained dog is welcome, for an additional one-off fee of $40.
+Bring your dog’s bedding and ensure they don’t climb on the furniture or bark through the night.

 Pet-Friendly Caravan Parks in Bendigo